-- This study is focused on safeguarding livelihood so that Nigerians can live through the pandemic and emerge without losing their lives to hunger and deprivation. - Should the country wish for the economy to emerge out of the shock performing stronger than before the shock, obviously it must address those factors which have relentlessly hindered growth.
-Expectations to the contrary would be merely wishful thinking. - Central to safeguarding livelihood is for government to give money, give credit, relink the supply chains by implementing spectrum management of lockdowns.
-The role of government in the relink includes (a) assisting

-- players at vital nodes in the chain to achieve threshold reopening conditions (b) effectively enabling transportation and logistics activities by reducing "highway extortion." - The economic stimulus is a set of interdependent measures that must be coordinated for it to be effective.
-Implementing one without the other weakens the overall stimulus which then risks becoming wasteful spending.
-The approach must not be to implement one, watch it evolve, then, resume the next, etcetera, in the hope that ultimately these disparate measures would somehow fuse to deliver the desired outcome.

-- No matter how enthusiastic, intensive and extensive the survival measures are, if the spread of the virus is not contained, the state and the people will sooner run out of resources.
+- This study is focused on safeguarding livelihood so that Nigerians can live through the pandemic and emerge without losing their lives to hunger and deprivation. - O Should the country wish for the economy to emerge out of the shock performing stronger than before the shock, obviously it must address those factors which have relentlessly hindered growth.
+Expectations to the contrary would be merely wishful thinking. - O Central to safeguarding livelihood is for government to give money, give credit, relink the supply chains by implementing spectrum management of lockdowns.
+The role of government in the relink includes (a) assisting players at vital nodes in the chain to achieve threshold reopening conditions (b) effectively enabling transportation and logistics activities by reducing "highway extortion." - Elements of the economic stimulus are vital interdependent measures.
+Implementing one without the other weakens the overall stimulus.
+Thus, turning it into wasteful spending.
+Intervention strategy is systemic and therefore, may not be meaningfully separated.
+Moreover, the elements of the strategy are not additively separable.
+You may not implement one, watch it evolve, then, resume the next, etcetera, in the hope that ultimately these disparate measures would somehow find fusion out there.
+Imagine a soccer match where each player simply kicks the ball hoping that somehow, own player in the field connects with the ball, kicks it in like manner, and so on until per chance a goal is scored.
+Not so are winning strategies.
+Coordinating for effectiveness must be achieved not assumed. - O No matter how enthusiastic, intensive and extensive the survival measures are, if the spread of the virus is not contained, the state and the people will sooner run out of resources.
 Therefore, citizens must get behind the state and do its part to contain the spread of the virus and ultimately quench it, vaccine or not.
 Attitude is crucial in prosecuting this social disease, but this equally important aspect of the measure has received little attention. - Our analysis uncovered the centrality of food and transportation in the national household expenditure.
 Obviously, the two factors are interdependent because food items must be moved from farmgate to the table and along the way, preserved.
 Furthermore, the cost elements pertaining to waste and perishable proportions must as well be recovered from consumers.
-The most expedient the food items are transported, the lower the overall delivered cost. - Transportation and Logistics has been an abiding pain for Nigerians, even before COVID-19.
-Extant examples are "oil and gas pipeline" problems involved in moving crude from well head to off-take terminals, gas delivery to power generating stations, electric power losses in transmission and distribution systems, post-harvest losses in agriculture, overall high freight costs due to poor road infrastructure and incessant shakedowns on the road. - How can a country supposedly intent on assisting Road and Transport workers turn a blind eye on conditions choking this vital sector of the economy?
+Transportation and Logistics has been a pain for Nigerians, even before COVID-19.
+Whether it be "oil and gas pipeline" problems in moving crude from well head to off-take terminals, gas delivery to power generating stations, electric power losses in transmission and distribution systems, post-harvest losses in agriculture, high delivery costs due to poor road infrastructure and incessant shakedowns on the road. - O How can a country supposedly intent on assisting Road and Transport workers turn a blind eye on the choke hold on the necks of this vital sector of the economy?
 Like the health sector ironically, transportation and logistics can barely breathe.
-When transportation is troubled, there is little doubt as to who are bearing the brunt, as can be gleaned from Figures 4 to 7 where health, food, and transportation costs burden Nigerians inexorably. - But how does such immiseration continue unabated?
+When transportation is troubled, there is little doubt as to who are bearing the brunt, as can be gleaned from Figures 4 to 7 where health, food, and transportation costs burden Nigerians inexorably. - O But how does such immiseration continue?

-THE ECONOMY - Staying Alive
+A. The Economy - Staying Alive